 The Hamblin Home in Santa Clara, Utah, is the place where Jacob Hamblin, Southern Utah Indian Mission president, lived with his family beginning in 1863.
-Because of Hamblin’s service among the American Indians in the region, the Hamblin home functioned as the headquarters for the mission.
+Because of Hamblin’s service among the American Indians in the region, the home functioned as the headquarters for the mission.
 Today it is a historic site and is open for public tours.
 The home and furnishings have been restored to reflect their 1860s appearance.
 Tours of the home tell about Hamblin’s lifelong dedication to serving American Indians and about his family and their life on the frontier of southern Utah Territory.
 For information about visiting the Hamblin Home, click or tap here.

-The home provided accommodations for Hamblin’s large family.
-His wives Rachel Judd and Sarah Priscilla Leavitt.
+The home provided accommodations for Hamblin’s large family, including his wives Rachel Judd and Sarah Priscilla Leavitt.
 At the time they moved into the home, the family included six children.
-Sarah bore three additional children while living in Santa Clara.
+Priscilla bore three additional children while living in Santa Clara.
 Rachel passed away while the family lived here.
 Jacob married Louisa Bonelli in 1865.
 She bore one child while living in Santa Clara.